Sony Xperia XZ3 key specs

 You can also use Side Sense to open the XZ3's camera application and take pictures.

 Regardless, this camera is capable of 4K, HDR video recording, and can capture super slow-motion footage (960fps) at 1080p, which remains a best in the world feature that Sony is right to trumpet.
 The Sony Xperia XZ3 is simply the best phone in the world for recording high-quality videos, so if you love capturing footage then this handset will definitely not disappoint.

 Round the front, though, things are different from the last range, as the XZ3 comes packaging an upgraded 13MP f/1.9 selfie camera, which I feel is a marked and welcome improvement that makes it much more competitive with rivals.

 Unfortunately, despite this upgrade and the fact that the phone does have a face scanner, I can confirm that the XZ3's camera system does not support biometric face unlocking.

 Lastly, the Sony Xperia XZ3 comes running Android 9.0 Pie out of the box, which I feel is a major plus point for the phone.
-It will be one of the very first phones to benefit from the new, improved version of Android, and should help it deliver a rapid and intuitive user experience in terms of day-to-day navigation and usage.
+Pie is cleaner and faster than Oreo, and really helps make this heavily overhauled new Xperia feel modern and fresh.

-It also delivers Android 9.0 Pie as its OS out of the box, too, which adds a level of cutting edge to the package not found elsewhere, and its new OLED Bravia-engineered screen is, whisper it, probably the best smartphone screen ever made, and that's saying something when titans like the Samsung Galaxy Note 9 are so very, very competitive in this field.
+It also delivers Android 9.0 Pie out of the box, too, which adds a level of cutting edge to the package not found elsewhere, and its new OLED Bravia-engineered screen is, whisper it, probably the best smartphone screen ever made, and that's saying something when titans like the Samsung Galaxy Note 9 are so very, very competitive in this field.

 The base hardware package is lower-end flagship, though, being comfortably beaten in core areas like RAM and storage space by other handsets, and I do have a few reservations about its camera system, which doesn't deliver biometric functions and doesn't deliver the XZ2 Premium's dual camera setup, either.